OFFICIAL LAUNCH JULY 9TH | FRESNO STATE CAMPUS

 Top solutions are piloted with growers and, once validated, move into commercialization pathways for deployment at scale.

-Sign up for the Next Data Challenge
+Sign Up for the Next Data Challenge